Linux249/visiexp-client/README.md

 ##### Features:
 - add toggle recalculate clustering button in settings (9392fdf6)
 - user can decide the degree of changes in embedding trough updating
+- add loading counter in the right bottom corner

 #### Old:
 improve heatmap (0f0295ac)